-The General Fund Revenues, Expenditures and Changes in Fund Balance for the fiscal years ended June 30, 2006 through June 30, 2009 have been derived from audited financial statements on a GAAP basis.
-Estimated Actuals for fiscal year 2009-2010 and the Adopted Budget 2010-2011 are provided by the Town on a budgetary basis.
+The General Fund Revenues, Expenditures and Changes in Fund Balance for the fiscal years ended June 30, 2006 through June 30, 2010 have been derived from audited financial statements on a GAAP basis.
+The Adopted Budget 2010-2011 provided by the Town is on a budgetary basis.